dafriend/CodeIgniter3-Ajax_Controller/Example/README.md

 ## Ajax_Controller Basic Use Example
-The subfolders contain only the files needed to produce an example.
+The `application` subfolders contain only the files needed to produce an example.
 You need a functioning CI setup to run this example.

-The folder structure here matches the standard CodeIgniter (CI) installation.
+The folder structure inside `application/` matches the standard CodeIgniter (CI) installation.
 Copy the files to the matching folders of your CI setup.

 Because this example uses a "hook" be sure to set `$config['enable_hooks'] = TRUE;` in your `config.php` file.